|Home > Publications > Historical Studies|

 The Right Reverend Auxentios, Director of the C.T.O.S., is a graduate of Princeton University.
 He received the Licentiate in Theology from the C.T.O.S. and the Doctor of Theology degree in Orthodox Liturgics at the Graduate Theological Union, Berkeley.

-The Reverend Dr. James Thornton holds the Diploma and Licentiate in Orthodox Theological Studies from the C.T.O.S., where he is a Research Associate, and a Doctorate in Advanced Pastoral Studies from the San Francisco Theological Seminary.
-He serves the Holy Trinity Eastern Orthodox Church in Oxnard, California, a parish of the American Exarchate of the Orthodox Church of Greece, Holy Synod in Resistance.
+The Very Reverend Dr. James Thornton holds the Diploma and Licentiate in Orthodox Theological Studies from the Center for Traditionalist Orthodox Studies, where he is a Research Associate, and a Doctorate in Advanced Pastoral Studies from the San Francisco Theological Seminary.
+In retirement from many decades of pastoral service in the Old Calendar Orthodox Church of Greece and the Russian Orthodox Church Abroad, he is also a Lecturer at the St. Photios Orthodox Theological Seminary.
+The father of two sons, Father James and his wife, Presbytera Elizabeth, live in Southern California.